kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/mailbox-controller.md

       --workload-user string             The name of the kubeconfig user to use for access to edge service provider workspace
 ```

-## Try It
-### Steps to try the mailbox controller
+## Try out the mailbox controller

-#### Pull the kcp and KubeStellar source code, build the kubectl-ws binary, and start kcp
+### Pull the kcp and KubeStellar source code, build the kubectl-ws binary, and start kcp
-open a terminal window(1) and clone the latest KubeStellar source:
+Open a terminal window(1) and clone the latest KubeStellar source:

 {%
    include-markdown "kubestellar-scheduler-subs/kubestellar-scheduler-0-pull-kcp-and-kubestellar-source-and-start-kcp.md"